ombulabs/blog/_posts/2020-09-17-using-tettra.md

 In order to ensure our content is always up to date, we use Tettra's inbuilt feature of notifying the admin every time a page has gone three months without an update.
 The admin gets a notification and can check the page in question and update it if needed or tag the best team member to review and update.

 Having a notification in Slack is a great way to ensure the admin knows when to review pages and which pages to review.
-And having the clock running for each page individually ensures we don't have to dedicate a lot of time to review the entire knowledge base ever so often.
+And having the clock running for each page individually ensures we don't have to dedicate a lot of time to reviewing the entire knowledge base every so often.

 ## Conclusion